The Gardens at OCBC

 The garden offers walkways and several benches where anyone—congregants, visitors, tourists, neighbors, parents of ballet students, faculty, college students, laborers on nearby work sites, employees from buildings in the vicinity—may pass through, sit, rest, read, eat, visit, meet, meditate, or simply enjoy the cultivated surroundings; a respite in nature.

-The gardens offer a place and space for spiritual renewal, where one may connect with and appreciate the other than human—including foraging rabbits; aggressive, noisy turkey flocks; as well as numerous, happily chirping birds species, squirrels, chipmunks.
+The gardens offer a place and space for spiritual renewal, where one may connect with and appreciate the other than human—including foraging rabbits; noisy turkey flocks; as well as numerous, happily chirping birds species, squirrels, chipmunks.

 Grace Peters